davidmigithub/pcf-viewer.github.io/README.md

 All rendering and interaction happen entirely in the browser - no server-side processing required.
 Simply load your PCF, explore your piping network in 3D, and inspect component details.

-The project is still under active development—more features coming soon.
+The project is still under active development - more features coming soon.

 Try it out here: https://finseifert.github.io/pcf-viewer.github.io/